pureskillgg/docs/docs/datascience/README.md

 may not use the data for commercial purposes, you must attribute PureSkill.gg, and you must use the same license for any derived work.

+### Does it cost money?

+The data set is released for free, however, the process of exporting the data will incur standard AWS fees for using the cloud provider's storage and bandwidth.

+See the [Cost FAQ](#cost-faq) for details.

 ### Why do I need to subscribe?

 The [AWS Data Exchange], which is the cloud platform hosting the data set,